kokou2kpadenou/hangman_api/documentation/cancelGame.md

 ## **Cancel a Game**

-Change the status of the to canceled and returns json data about canceled game.
+Change the status of the game to canceled and returns json data about canceled game.

 - **URL**